Prashanta999/Prediciing_Ore_Quality/README.md

 - I removed the date column for these models

-- The file for the mode lling can be found here: https://github.com/Prashanta999/Prediciing_Ore_Quality/blob/main/Regression%20Modeling.ipynb
+- The file for the modelling can be found here: https://github.com/Prashanta999/Prediciing_Ore_Quality/blob/main/Regression%20Modeling.ipynb

 ## Time Series Analyis